The London Borough of Merton Council is thinking about all the

 people aged 14 and above who might need support during the day

 Merton have launched the Big Conversation, which went live on the 17th of May.
 The Big Conversation will be captured using online surveys.
 The survey links can all be found on the Merton website, and there is also an animated film, with subtitles, all about the Big Conversation.

-"Like school, only better"
+"Like school... only better!"

 We were once described as “Like school.
 Only better!” and that's what we like to believe we offer to all our pupils and families.

 Cricket Green is a thriving and outstanding special school, which offers learners the opportunity to grow and develop in an environment where they and their achievements are valued.
 Pupil well being is at the heart of all we do as we strive for all our learners to be happy, develop skills and competencies for life and grow in to secure and confident young people taking their place in society.